Thermal Correlators and Bosonization Dualities in Large $N$ Chern Simons Matter Theories: Introduction

 In this paper we will focus on the computation of finite temperature $2$-point functions in momentum space of gauge invariant single trace operators in the Chern Simons matter theories alluded to above.
 In particular we will consider the lightest gauge invariant scalar primary operator, the $U(1)$ current and the stress tensor operator in these theories.
 The thermal $2$-point function of the spin $s=1$ current operator has been previously obtained in the so called Chern Simons regular fermion theory, exactly in the t'Hooft coupling and perturbatively to leading order in t'Hooft coupling in the Chern Simons critical boson theory in \cite{GurAri:2016xff}.
 This provided a new test of the conjectured $3$-$d$ bosonisation dualities at finite temperature.
 In this paper we will generalise their result for Critical Bosons to all orders in t'Hooft coupling and also present a much simplified and compact representation of their $2$-point function in the Regular Fermion theory.
 Moreover, by considering the spin $s=0$ and $s=2$ cases in this paper, one of our main goals here is to furnish additional non-trivial checks of bosonization dualities at finite temperature in these theories.
 Let us also note that in the absence of Chern Simons gauge fields, the CFTs that we consider are simply vector models at finite temperature.
 We refer the reader to \citep{Katz:2014rla}, \citep{Romatschke:2019ybu} for calculations of thermal correlation functions in for example $O(N)$ vector models.
+Thermal correlation functions in Chern Simons theories involving massive matter fields in the fundamental representations have also been studied recently in \cite{Mishra:2020wos}.